Skip to main contentSkip to main navigationSkip to footer content

 In the 1940s, the University of Texas acquired the Drennen-Scott family papers because of interest in the friendship and business dealings between Sam Houston and John Drennen.
 Wing had previously researched the archive briefly in 2006 and more closely in 2012, but this time, he wanted to focus primarily on the history of slavery at Drennen-Scott.
 The grant also funded travel for independent scholar and nationally acclaimed genealogist Angela Walton-Raji, whose great-great-grandfather was enslaved by John Drennen.

-Walton-Raji’s expertise in African American genealogy alone would be a benefit, but she also brings family oral history and adds a personal stake in the research.
+"I am still incredibly moved by my experience at the Briscoe Center," Walton-Raji said.
+Her expertise in African American genealogy alone was an invaluable benefit, but she also brought her own family's oral history, adding a personal stake in the research.

 Wing and Walton-Raji arrived in Austin and spent five days in March 2024 researching the 17 archival boxes, including business and personal papers from 1828-1872.
 They immediately found the deed for the first parcel of land owned by John Drennen in Arkansas (Territory) in 1831.
 Drennen purchased the land from Nimrod Menifee, whom Menifee, Arkansas, is named after, and a bill of sale from 1840 with John Drennen’s first documented slave purchase from Auguste Choteau of St. Louis.